povashraful/Kidney-Disease-Deep-Learning/README.md

 ### Search Keywords
 To find the papers, the following keywords were used:
-- "CCT KIDNEY DATASET: Normal-Cyst-Tumor and Stone"
+- "CCT KIDNEY DATASET: Normal-Cyst-Tumor and Stone"  for 2024-2025 : Searched up to the 10th page (all) of results.

 The search was conducted on **Google Scholar** with the following depth:
 - **2023 & 2025:** Searched up to the th page of results.